Frequently asked questions about the “Russian Business Leaders Program” (RBL)

 Strong upper-intermediate skills are a must.
-All fellows are expected to actively participate in daily activities that involve speaking, listening, writing and reading in English and won’t be provided with interpreters.
+All fellows are expected to actively participate in daily activities that involve speaking, listening, writing, and reading in English and won’t be provided with interpreters.

-Working a job in the US other than your internship is prohibited.
+Working a job in the US other than your fellowship is prohibited.
 Participation in the RBL program carries an obligation for holding a full-time internship in a US organization that focuses on start-ups, entrepreneurship, building a business.
 As J-1 visa holders, participants are not permitted to be otherwise engaged in any form of employment while in the United States.

 You can contact our RBL team at RBL@americancouncils.org

-You will need to create an account (username and password).
-All emails you receive from the application website will be sent from email@example.com.
+You can apply for the program at www.RussianBusinessLeaders.org.
+This website will connect you to the online application where you will need to create an account (username and password).
+All email you receive from the application website will be sent from email@example.com.
 Please add this email address to your address book/safe list/approved senders list to help prevent messages from being blocked as spam or junk mail.
 We do NOT accept applications sent by email.

 In addition to the online application, you must submit the following application materials to be considered for this program:

-• Your resume or CV in English
+- Your resume or CV in English

-• A high quality digital copy of your international passport.
+- A high quality digital copy of your international passport.

-• Three candid photos of you that show your personality and interests, which may be shared with possible host families
+- Three candid photos of you that show your personality and interests, which may be shared with possible host families

-• A signed copy of the Participant Terms and Conditions Agreement
+- A signed copy of the Participant Terms and Conditions Agreement

-• A passport-style photo (this photo may be shared with potential host family, worksite and published in orientation and closing program books)
+- A passport-style photo (this photo may be shared with potential host family, worksite and published in orientation and closing program books)

 Yes, you can.
 If you do not have an international passport, then please provide a high quality digital copy of your domestic passport.
 We also strongly encourage you to apply for an international passport as soon as you are selected as a semi-finalist.